Share your Parenting Wisdom: Write for Us

 For articles above 2000 words, you can include 2 do-follow links.

-- When you share posts you think will be useful to our readers, please acknowledge the source.
+- When you share posts you think will be useful to our readers, please acknowledge and include the link to the source.
 We do not want to give credit to you for a job that isn’t yours.

 - We will like you to include links to statistics and studies.
 This is to give credibility to your work and our site.

 - To increase readability, please use subheadings.
 Also, make all sentences and paragraphs short.
-All sentences should not exceed two lines and paragraphs should not exceed 200 words.
-For emphasis, you can make strong points bold, italicized or underlined.
+All sentences should not exceed two lines, and paragraphs should not exceed 200 words.
+You can make strong points bold, italicized, or underlined for emphasis.

-- Stick to the topic being discussed and ensure your opinion is adding value to the discussion.
+- Stick to the discussed topic and ensure your opinion adds value to the discussion.
 Follow all conversations and input your opinions appropriately.

 - Try to have fun.
-Parenting is a tedious task, and we want our site to be a place of comfort to all parents.
+Raising a child is a tedious task, and we want our site to be a place of comfort for all parents.
 We, therefore, encourage all our readers and contributors to try to have fun as much as possible.

 - All members are advised to desist from the following

-- Comments that are deemed homophobic, offensive, discriminatory or racists to anyone, group ethnic group, race or religion.
+- Comments deemed homophobic, offensive, discriminatory, or racist to anyone, group, ethnic group, race, or religion.

 - Do not post technical topics.
-Avoid all forms of research and technical post that is unrelated to parenting, childcare or fashion.
+Avoid all forms of research and technical posts unrelated to parenting, childcare, or family.

 - Do not promote or sell stuff on the site.
 The do-follow links should not be advertorial or commercial.
-All promotional contents will be instantly removed, and posters will be sanctioned.
+All promotional content will be instantly removed, and posters will be sanctioned.

 - Do not divulge personal information on the site.
 Keep all personal details private.

 Guest Blogging Topics – What to write in an article?

 AmyandRose invites guest posts on the following topics: